tundish/balladeer/balladeer/doc/map.rst

 Then you have to consider how travel works.
 What locations can be reached from here?
 How do we identify the possible directions?
+Can I give this pathway a name?
+Did I just make that pathway a real place by naming it?
+OK so how do I get there?

 The design goal for Balladeer's topological model is to be extremely flexible, while remaining as simple as possible.